Alien (franchise): Future

 After the acquisition of 21st Century Fox by The Walt Disney Company, it was officially confirmed at the 2019 CinemaCon that future Alien films are in development.
 In May 2019, Variety reported that the third prequel film was "in the script phase", with Ridley Scott attached to serve once again as director.
 In September 2020, Scott confirmed that work on the next installment is ongoing, but whether the plot would be connected to Prometheus and Alien: Covenant was undecided.
 In October 2024, Scott confirmed he was already developing a new Alien film.
 In June 2025, Scott announced his departure from the Alien franchise, saying "where it's going now, I think I've done enough, and I just hope it goes further", while expressing his critiques of the Alien sequels; though in August, Scott updated his stance and was open to a third prequel film saying, "Another Alien prequel — yeah, if I get an idea, for sure".
 In October 2025, Sigourney Weaver announced that she has had discussions with The Walt Disney Company and 20th Century Studios to reprise her role in an upcoming project, with a script being written by Walter Hill.

+As of March 2026, following the success of Alien: Romulus and the TV show Alien: Earth, a Romulus sequel was said to be in the works.
+Romulus director Fede Álvarez is writing the screenplay and will co-produce with Ridley Scott.
+New directors for the sequel are being explored, including Michael Sarnoski, who wrote and directed Pig (2021), A Quiet Place: Day One (2024), and The Death of Robin Hood (2026).
+In August 2026, Scott confirmed he was working on a sequel to Alien: Covenant that would focus on David creating a "brave new world for himself."